gluster/glusterd2/doc/quick-start-user-guide.md

 Now you have two nodes running glusterd2.

-> NOTE: Ensure that firewalld is configured (or stopped) to let traffic on ports ` before attaching a peer.
+> NOTE: Ensure that firewalld is configured (or stopped) to let traffic on ports ` before adding a peer.

-## Attach peer
+## Add peer

 Glusterd2 natively provides only ReST API for clients to perform management operations.
 A CLI is provided which interacts with glusterd2 using the [ReST APIs](https://github.com/gluster/glusterd2/wiki/ReST-API).